-Exhibit No. Description 10.1+ Partner Agreement Between Sculptor Capital LP and Hap Pollard, dated December 15, 2021.
-10.2+ Partner Agreement Between Sculptor Capital Advisors LP and Hap Pollard, dated December 15, 2021.
-10.3+ Partner Agreement Between Sculptor Capital Advisors II LP and Hap Pollard, dated December 15, 2021.
-31.1 Certificate of Chief Executive Officer pursuant to Rule 13a-14(a)/Rule 15d-14(a) under the Securities Exchange Act of 1934.
+Exhibit No. Description 10.1+ Partner Agreement Between Sculptor Capital LP and Hap Pollard, dated December 15, 2021, incorporated herein by reference to Exhibit 10.1 of our Quarterly Report on Form 10-Q, filed on May 6, 2022 10.2+ Partner Agreement Between Sculptor Capital Advisors LP and Hap Pollard, dated December 15, 2021, incorporated herein by reference to Exhibit 10.2 of our Quarterly Report on Form 10-Q, filed on May 6, 2022 10.3+ Partner Agreement Between Sculptor Capital Advisors II LP and Hap Pollard, dated December 15, 2021, incorporated herein by reference to Exhibit 10.3 of our Quarterly Report on Form 10-Q, filed on May 6, 2022 10.4+ The Sculptor Capital Management, Inc. 2022 Incentive Plan 31.1 Certificate of Chief Executive Officer pursuant to Rule 13a-14(a)/Rule 15d-14(a) under the Securities Exchange Act of 1934.
 31.2 Certificate of Chief Financial Officer pursuant to Rule 13a-14(a)/Rule 15d-14(a) under the Securities Exchange Act of 1934.
 32.1 Certification pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-101 The following financial information from the Quarterly Report on Form 10-Q for the three months ended March 31, 2022, formatted in iXBRL (Inline Extensible Business Reporting Language): (i) Consolidated Balance Sheets; (ii) Consolidated Statements of Operations; (iii) Consolidated Statements of Comprehensive Income (Loss); (iv) Consolidated Statements of Changes in Shareholders' Equity (Deficit); (v) Consolidated Statements of Cash Flows; and (vi) Notes to Consolidated Financial Statements.
-104 Cover Page Interactive Data File (formatted as iXBRL and contained in Exhibit 101) Filed herewith Furnished herewith + Management contract or compensatory plan or arrangement 94
+101 The following financial information from the Quarterly Report on Form 10-Q for the three months ended September 30, 2022, formatted in iXBRL (Inline Extensible Business Reporting Language): (i) Consolidated Balance Sheets; (ii) Consolidated Statements of Operations; (iii) Consolidated Statements of Comprehensive Income (Loss); (iv) Consolidated Statements of Changes in Shareholders' Equity (Deficit); (v) Consolidated Statements of Cash Flows; and (vi) Notes to Consolidated Financial Statements.
+104 Cover Page Interactive Data File (formatted as iXBRL and contained in Exhibit 101) Filed herewith Furnished herewith + Management contract or compensatory plan or arrangement